Patrick Seagrist: Memphis 901 FC

 Seagrist signed with Memphis 901 in the USL Championship on January 20, 2022.

 Colorado Springs Switchbacks

 On November 21, 2022, it was announced that Seagrist would move to USL Championship side Colorado Springs Switchbacks at the beginning of the 2023 season.

+FC Tulsa

+On August 1, 2023, Seagrist was transferred to USL Championship side FC Tulsa for an undisclosed fee.